 - When you give them instructions or a task, ask them specifically if they clearly understand what you are asking them to do and if they really have the capabilities to do the job.

 - Because of the Filipinos’ trait of indirectness, you should observe their body language or gestures during your meeting with them.
 For example, when you are talking during a meeting and you notice some Filipinos would open their mouths, it’s a sign they didn’t understand something.
 If you notice this, repeat what you said or explain it in a way they can understand.

 - The longer you work with someone, the more you can challenge them to be direct and honest.
 Show them that you value their opinion, and aren’t simply giving them orders.

 In this section, let’s discuss if the workforce in India and the Philippines have a specialty in just one or two skills, or if they have versatility in several skills.

 A major issue facing college graduates and professionals in India is the skills gap – the mismatch between the skills that workers have and the skills required by employers.
-The current skills gap is due to two issues – numerous graduates that lack the skills that companies want to employ, and millions of professionals will skills sets that are becoming redundant at a rapid pace who need to upskill or upgrade their skills.
+The current skills gap is due to two issues – numerous graduates that lack the skills that companies want to employ, and millions of professionals with skillsets that are becoming redundant at a rapid pace who need to upskill or learn new skills.

 A 2016 study by Aspiring Minds, an employment solutions company based in New Delhi, studied engineering students who graduated in 2013.
 The study showed that about 94% of engineering students are not fit for software development jobs.